Richard Turner (producer)

-Richard Turner is a radio producer for the BBC.
+Richard Turner is a British radio producer for the BBC.
 He is one of the co-creators of the BBC Radio 4 panel show The Museum of Curiosity, along with John Lloyd, who also presents the series, and Dan Schreiber, who co-produces the series with Turner.
 He also worked as script editor for the BBC Radio 7 series The Penny Dreadfuls Present....